-How to build greater flexibility and quality into call center interactions
+How to build greater flexibility and quality into contact center interactions

 Customer care executives know customer experience should be a top priority, but few consistently take the necessary actions to drive improvements.
 While 81% of executives say that customer experience is essential to their competitiveness, just 20% follow a defined customer experience process, according to Deloitte’s 2017 Global Contact Center Survey.

-How can you improve call center customer service?
+How can you improve contact center customer service?

 Create greater flexibility to handle fluctuating call volume

 The No. 1 customer complaint about contact centers on Twitter is long hold times.
 In fact, a Forrester report finds that valuing customers’ time is the most influential thing you can do to create greater customer satisfaction.

 The ability to handle peaks and valleys in call volume is essential to achieving reasonable hold times.
 However, traditionally structured customer service organizations, such as those with full-time, 9-to-5 employees, struggle to keep up when call volumes are higher than expected.

 An “on-demand” workforce can scale as much as three times the number of agents in just hours.
 By making an on-demand, flexible workforce part of the customer service mix, you can ensure you have enough high-performing agents available to respond to customers in a timely manner during peak times.

 Select agents for skills, not just geographic availability